Sunfire (character): Fictional character biography

 Shiro Yoshida was born in Agarashima, Japan.
 His mother suffered radiation poisoning due to exposure to the atomic bomb dropped on Hiroshima; as a result, Shiro was born as a mutant possessing solar radiation powers.

 Shiro's mother died of radiation poisoning when he was young.
 Shiro grew to hate the United States, despite the influence of his father, an ambassador to the United Nations who was more tolerant of the US.
 Shiro's greedy uncle Tomo inspired him to become "Sunfire" and engage in a one-man battle against the U.S. As Sunfire, he attacked the United States Capitol and battled the X-Men, after which he witnessed Tomo murder his father; distraught, he killed Tomo and surrendered to the authorities.

 Sunfire battled Namor the Sub-Mariner but then fought alongside him against the Dragon Lord.
 Sunfire also fought Iron Man but was abducted by the Mandarin and used to power one of the Mandarin's machines.
 Once freed, he and Iron Man fought Ultimo.

 Professor X recruited Sunfire to a new team of X-Men to rescue the originals from the living island Krakoa.
 However, after the mission, he rejected X-Men membership.

-Although Sunfire has had one solo story in the anthology Marvel Comics Presents, Sunfire has appeared mainly in stories teamed with other characters.

 Sunfire becomes involved with the X-Men once again when Apocalypse kidnaps him, as Sunfire is one of the Twelve, a group of mutants Apocalypse required to obtain reality-warping powers.
 Sunfire then became a member of the Mumbai branch of X-Corporation, a non-government organization devoted to the protection of mutant rights.

 During the early story arcs of the latest edition of Marvel Team-Up, Sunfire attempts to combat the powerful villain known as Titannus, a reject of the Super-Skrull program who had made his way to Earth after being brainwashed by an alien race to serve as their ultimate weapon.
 Attempting to contain Titannus, Sunfire summons the Japanese army to confront him, but the powerful foe defeats them army with ease, and is only barely beaten by a new team hastily assembled by Doctor Strange to combat this threat.

 Sunfire is critically injured in his battle with Lady Deathstrike.
 Art by Karl Moline.

 Later, it was revealed that Sunfire had worked with Rogue and Mystique back when Sunfire was still working with Tomo and Rogue was a member of the Brotherhood of Mutants.
 Also working with them was a girl called Blindspot, who had the power to erase and restore memories.
 The four were on a mission to steal the process to bond adamantium from Lord Dark Wind, the father of Lady Deathstrike.